IbraDje/PFCM/README.md

 - Algorithm explanation : https://www.researchgate.net/publication/3336300_A_Possibilistic_Fuzzy_C-Means_Clustering_Algorithm
 - Implementation of the algorithm MATLAB : https://www.ijser.org/researchpaper/implementation-of-possibilistic-fuzzy-cmeans-clustering-algorithm-in-matlab.pdf
-- This code is a free segmentation tool developed by students at Laboratoire LaRATIC, Institut National des Télécommunications et des TIC d’Oran.
-Algeria.
-Thanks for putting this reference if you use it.

     <b>Parameters for the main function</b> (pfcm): <ul>